siidney/Java-How-To-Program-9E/README.md

 ##Deitel and Deitel - Java How to Program 9th Edition

 ####My solutions to most, eventually all, of the books problems.
-###Also contains the example programs used to introduce topics.
+> - Also contains the example programs used to introduce topics.

 This is a wip and is being used as a tool for learning Java so don't expect perfection right off of the bat.